vaib-dev/Courses/7-scrum-master-role/4-team-building.md

 Team building is not a one-time act.
 It is a step by step process which aims at bringing a desirable change in the organization.
 Teams are usually formed for a particular task or projects.\
 Forming a great team requires a lot of skills and presence of mind.
 The person responsible for team building must be able to find out the strengths and weaknesses of the team members and create the right mix of people with different skill sets.
 He must focus on developing strong interpersonal relations and trust among the team members.\
 They must encourage communication and interaction among the team members and also reduce stress with the help of various team-building activities.
 They must clearly define the goals and objectives of the organization to the team members.\
-In Agile when you are starting a new project with a new team there is a special meeting which is held by Scrum Master and Product Owner with the team, the meeting is called as **Agile Project Kick-off Meeting**
+In Agile when you are starting a new project with a new team there is a special meeting which is held by Scrum Master and Product Owner with the team, the meeting is called as **Agile Project Kick-off Meeting.**

 ## Agile Project Kick-Off Meeting